MoBahgat010/dreambook-bookstore/README.md

 # Note

-any variable which starts with [aid] is used to trigger [useEffect] only
+Any variable which starts with [aid] is used to trigger [useEffect] only.
+Any comment was for debugging and has no use.